user-none/chipped8/README.md

 ### Metadata

-ROM metadata is automatically downloaded on a regular basis.
-The metadata is used to auto select a number of parameters such as platform and tickrate if a ROM that is found in the database is opened.
+ROM metadata is automatically downloaded from the [CHIP-8 database](https://github.com/chip-8/chip-8-database).
+The metadata is used to auto select a number of parameters such as platform and tickrate on detected ROMs.
+A selection of relevant metadata can be displayed as an overly.

 ## Interpreters